Free Printable Mileage Logbook for Taxes and More

 This is where the mileage log comes into the picture.
 You have the option to record all vehicle-related expenses or your miles traveled in a detailed trip log to deduct a set amount of cents per mile.

-What Are the Advantages of Keeping a Mileage Log Book For Your Car?
+What Are the Advantages of Keeping a Mileage Log Book For Your Taxes?

 There are several benefits to creating a vehicle mileage log book from your logged miles.
 First, tracking the miles that you traveled is much easier than tracking your car expenses.
 There is no need to hoard receipts and keep an expense log book on fueling or recharging, repairs and maintenance, parking, insurance, and more.